lfr/lfr.github.io/fun/_posts/2021-1-11-fable-validation-blocks.md

 ## No happy ending? 💔

-But hold on for a second - in a plot twist that everybody saw coming - these things can be used together now, and all it took was adding `.Fable` to the namespace `FSharp.ValidationBlocks` making a new namespace `FSharp.ValidationBlocks.Fable`!
-How did I not think of this before 🤔
+But hold on for a second - in a plot twist that everybody saw coming - these things can be used together now, and all it took was adding `.Fable` to the namespace `FSharp.ValidationBlocks` making a new namespace `FSharp.ValidationBlocks.Fable`.
+How did I not think of this before!

 ## Should I try it?